OpenMW/openmw/docs/source/reference/modding/settings/shadows.rst

 Expert settings
 ***************

-You probably shouldn't be changing these if you haven't read `this paper on Parallel Split Shadow Maps <https://pdfs.semanticscholar.org/15a9/f2a7cf6b1494f45799617c017bd42659d753.pdf>`_ and understood how they interact with the transformation used with Light Space Perspective Shadow Maps.
+You probably shouldn't be changing these yourself if you haven't read `this paper on Parallel Split Shadow Maps <https://pdfs.semanticscholar.org/15a9/f2a7cf6b1494f45799617c017bd42659d753.pdf>`_ and understood how they interact with the transformation used with Light Space Perspective Shadow Maps.
 If you have, then you may get better results tuning these for your specific view distance.
+Copying values from another user who's done careful tuning is the recommended way of arriving at an optimal value for these settings.

 split point uniform logarithmic ratio
 -------------------------------------